Raul D. Santos: h-index, Total Citations, and Citation Map

 About Raul D. Santos's research

-Their most-cited work, “Familial hypercholesterolaemia is underdiagnosed and undertreated in the general population: guidance for clinicians to prevent coronary heart disease: consensus statement of …” (2013), has accumulated 3,681 citations.
-Other influential works include “Waist circumference as a vital sign in clinical practice: a Consensus Statement from the IAS and ICCR Working Group on Visceral Obesity” (2020) with 2,383 citations and “Statin-associated muscle symptoms: impact on statin therapy—European Atherosclerosis Society Consensus Panel Statement on Assessment, Aetiology and Management” (2015) with 1,856 citations.
+Their most-cited work, “Familial hypercholesterolaemia is underdiagnosed and undertreated in the general population: guidance for clinicians to prevent coronary heart disease: consensus statement of …” (2013), has accumulated 3,782 citations.
+Other influential works include “Familial hypercholesterolaemia is underdiagnosed and undertreated in the general population: guidance for clinicians to prevent coronary heart disease: consensus statement of …” (2013) with 3,681 citations and “Waist circumference as a vital sign in clinical practice: a Consensus Statement from the IAS and ICCR Working Group on Visceral Obesity” (2020) with 2,589 citations.